 The accompanying condensed financial statements are presented in accordance with the requirements of Form 10-Q and accounting principles generally accepted in the United States for interim financial reporting.
 They do not include all disclosures normally made in financial statements contained in Form 10-K. In management's opinion, all adjustments necessary for a fair presentation of the results of operations, financial position and cash flows for the periods shown have been made.
 All such adjustments are of a normal recurring nature.
-Results for the three months ended March 31, 2003 are not necessarily indicative of results for the full year 2003.
+Results for the three months and six months ended June 30, 2003 are not necessarily indicative of results for the full year 2003.
 Certain previously reported amounts have been reclassified to conform to the 2003 presentation.